GreptimeTeam/demo-scene/node-exporter/README.md

 ## Step 3: Visualize on GreptimeCloud Dashboard

-You can visualize the node mertics from the Web Dashboard:
+You can visualize the node metrics from the Web Dashboard:

 ![Portal](/media/portal.png)